 For example, some goals you could set yourself could look like: Week 8 complete research, Week 9 begin draft, Week 10 complete draft and begin proofing.
 This schedule will of course differ with each individual.

 One of the best goals to set is to complete your study or assignment at least a week before your deadline.
 This will give you an opportunity to properly proofread or revise your notes and will allow you to be finished early without experiencing any time pressure in the teaching period.

-To find more tips and resources to get you studying sooner, head to the Student Portal or check out our latest blogs.
+To find more tips and resources to get you studying sooner, head to the Student Hub or check out our latest blogs.